muhidtech/EcoHaven/README.md

 - Use TypeScript for type safety
 - Follow the file naming conventions established in the project

+### Development Environment
+- The project uses Next.js development server with the `--turbopack` flag for faster builds
+- Run the development server using the scripts defined in `package.json`

 ### State Management
 - Use React hooks for local state management
-- For more complex state, consider context API or state management libraries
+- For more complex state, use context providers located in `app/contexts`
+- The project includes a CartContext (in `app/contexts/CardContext.tsx`) for managing shopping cart state

 ### Adding New Features
-1. Create new components in the appropriate directory
+1. Create new components in the appropriate directory under `app/components`
 2. Update the relevant parent components to include your new feature
 3. Add any necessary styles using TailwindCSS or custom CSS
 4. Test thoroughly across different screen sizes